pinchbv/floor/floor/README.md

 `@ColumnInfo` enables custom mapping of single table columns.
 With the annotation, it's possible to give columns a custom name and define if the column is able to store `null`.

-**NOTE:**
+#### Limitations
-Floor automatically uses the **first** constructor defined in the entity class for creating in-memory objects from database rows.
+- Floor automatically uses the **first** constructor defined in the entity class for creating in-memory objects from database rows.
+- There needs to be a constructor.

 ```dart
 @Entity(tableName: 'person')